 We would like everyone to know that every penny of the local portion of funds goes to local programs that feed people and help prevent hunger.
 Administrative costs are covered by separate funds which are donated by individuals, congregations and businesses.
 Church World Service provides us with promotional materials and significant planning help at no cost.

-Last year’s walk collected about $33,000.
-This will mean over $8,000 for local agencies and about $25,000 for desperately poor families and communities in places like Sudan, Afghanistan and Guatemala.
+Last year’s walk collected about $24,000.
+This will mean about $6,000 for local agencies and about $18,000 for desperately poor families and communities in places like Sudan, Afghanistan and Guatemala.